r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-This algorithm indeed repeats the logic of the generic implementation, but with three important differences:
+This algorithm indeed repeats the logic of the generic implementation but with three important differences:

 * It gets the type's dictionary via `tp_dict`.
 The generic implementation would try to locate it using metatype's `tp_dictoffset`.
-* It searches for the type variable not only in type's dictionary but also in the dictionaries of type's parents.
+* It searches for the type variable not only in the type's dictionary but also in the dictionaries of the type's parents.
 The generic implementation would handle a type like an ordinary object that has no notions of inheritance.
 * It supports type descriptors.
 The generic implementation would support only metatype descriptors.

 As a result, we have the following order of precedence: